 To prevent crane from tipping, some boom lengths must be raised and lowered over end of blocked crawlers.
-See the Capacity Charts for blocked crawler requirements and the Crawler Blocking Diagram in the Capacity Chart Manual for instructions.
+See the hanging MAX-ER capacity chart for blocked crawler requirements and the Crawler Blocking Diagram in the Capacities Section of the Hanging MAX-ER Operator Information Manual in the crane cab.